on-site/emacs_utils/README.markdown

 in the appropriate action of a controller if you are in a specific view.

+If the file trying to be found doesn't exist, the name will be toggled from plural vs not plural and tried again.
+Odd inflections like person/people is not currently supported.

 Use the following bindings to jump to the corresponding type:

 * **C-x j c**: Controllers